When to Book a Cheap Flight to Tehran

-Weather-wise, the best time to visit Tehran is during the months from March to May and September to November so finding cheap flights and travel deals during this busy period can be tricky.
+Weather-wise, the best time to take a flight to Tehran is during the months from March to May and September to November so finding cheap flights to Tehran during this busy period can be tricky.
 The average temperature during March to May is between 10 and 22 degrees Celsius, whilst there are slightly higher temperatures in September to November, from 11 to 25 degrees.
 This is the perfect time to visit Tehran as the heat is not too strong and there is also generally less rainfall during these periods, making the climate comfortable for visitors to relax and sightsee

 Although December is not one of the best times to visit weather-wise, if you’re into digital art, it’s the perfect time as the Tehran Annual Digital Art Exhibition takes place.
 This event hopes to open a new window of opportunity to digital artists within Iran and create a serious and independent environment within which enthusiasts and researchers can come together.

-It is advised not to fly to Tehran during the two weeks surrounding Nowruz, the ten days prior to Ashura and the month of Ramadan.
+It is advised not to take a flight to Tehran during the two weeks surrounding Nowruz, the ten days prior to Ashura and the month of Ramadan.